ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-ocp-rhm.md

 - This deployment option is not available on OpenShift Container Platform on LinuxONE.
 - This deployment option is only available for {{site.data.keyword.blockchainfull_notm}} Platform 2.5 and higher.
-- IBM Blockchain Platform 2.5.1 is only supported on Red Hat OpenShift 4.4+.
+- IBM Blockchain Platform 2.5.1 is supported on Red Hat OpenShift 4.4+.
 - You are responsible for the management of health monitoring, logging, and resource usage of your blockchain components.
 - IBM Blockchain Platform is not supported on OpenShift Online.
 - Mutual TLS is not supported between your applications and your blockchain nodes.